 This is a wide-ranging course that explores different periods and genres.
-Four texts are studied in the first year: two plays, chosen from a list that includes All My Sons and The Glass Menagerie; a novel, such as EM Forster's Howards End; and poetry is studied (usually a single poet's works, such as Gillian Clarke).
+Four texts are studied in the first year: two plays, chosen from a list that includes All My Sons and The Glass Menagerie; a novel, such as EM Forster's Howards End; and poetry is studied (usually a single poet's works, such as Jackie Kay).
 In the summer we run a Literature project that allows students to develop an interest in texts beyond the syllabus and fosters independent learning.

 In the second year, a further three texts are studied.
-This year students are studying The Winter's Tale and either Hardy's Tess of the D'Urbervilles or Austen's Northanger Abbey.
+This year students are studying King Lear and either Hardy's Tess of the d'Urbervilles or Austen's Persuasion.
 There is further study of poetry and work on Practical Criticism, in which students are given a selection of unseen texts and asked to write about them, using skills of critical analysis developed during the course.